Get 80% off your plan for your first 3 months*

 What is a journal entry?

-A journal entry is a detailed record of every business transaction in your accounting system.
-It captures the essential data you need: which accounts are affected, how much money moved, and when it happened.
+A journal entry is a record of a business transaction in your accounting system.
+It captures which accounts are affected, how much money moved, and when the transaction happened.
+Every time you buy supplies, receive payment, or pay a bill, you create a journal entry to track it.

-Journal entries use .
-This means every transaction affects at least two accounts – when money leaves one account, it enters another.
+Journal entries use double-entry bookkeeping.
+Every transaction affects at least two accounts.
+When money leaves one account, it enters another.

 How journal entries work

-Journal entries track every change to your account balances using debits and credits.
-Here's how it works: every transaction affects at least two accounts, and the total debits must equal the total credits.
+Journal entries track changes to your account balances through the double-entry system.
+Every transaction affects at least two accounts, and total debits must always equal total credits.

 What are the different types of journal entries in accounting?